-When you receive notification of an audit from the IRS, your first instinct may be to panic.
+When you receive notification of an tax audit tax examination from the IRS, your first instinct may be to panic.
 An audit is a frightening situation; if it does not go in your favor, you could be facing tax penalties, interest payments, and criminal charges.
 The thought of it can cause many sleepless nights.
 That’s where an IRS tax attorney can help.

 When faced with an audit, individuals are often tempted to agree to whatever the IRS asks, usually to make the situation disappear.
 This will rarely work out in the taxpayer’s favor.